MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ---

 Listen to your customers to understand their scenarios before implementing role verification into your app, particularly for the **Organizer** role.
 There's no guarantee that a meeting organizer be present in the meeting.
-As a general rule of thumb, all users will be either **Organizer** or **Presenter** when collaborating within an organization.
+As a general rule of thumb, all users are either **Organizer** or **Presenter** when collaborating within an organization.
 If a user is an **Attendee**, it's usually an intentional decision on behalf of a meeting organizer.

 In some cases, a user may have multiple roles.
 For example, an **Organizer** is also an **Presenter**.
 In addition, meeting participants that are external to the tenant hosting the meeting have the **Guest** role, but may also have **Presenter** privileges.
 This provides a lot of flexibility in how you use role verification in your application.